Seasonal work preclusion period

 - you have permanent employment expected to last more than 12 months

-- you have any employment, other than seasonal work, where they paid you leave entitlements
+- you have any work, other than seasonal work, where they paid you leave entitlements

 - you're in a rehabilitation program

-- you're doing an activity undertaken as part of the Community Development Program
+- you're doing an activity equivalent to a rehabilitation program or Stream C as part of the Community Development Program.

 We may waive the seasonal work preclusion period if you're in severe financial hardship.